Kirkman building on campus in Fall

 American Opportunity Act

-For your 2021 taxes, the American Opportunity Tax Credit can be claimed in amounts up to $2,500 per student.
+The American Opportunity Tax Credit can be claimed in amounts up to $2,500 per student.
 For current information regarding this available tax credit and others, please visit the IRS website or consult your tax professional.

 American Opportunity Tax Credit